mwcaisse/blog/docs/posts/automated-archlinux-installation.md

 ## Configuration Methodology

-Now that we have a bootable installation we need to decide how to install all of the software and configure said software.
+Now that we have a bootable installation we need to decide how to install all the software and configure said software.
 Again we have two choices for doing this
 * Ansible
 * Simple bash script